-Amaranthus of family Amaranthaceae is collectively known as amaranth.
+Amaranthus of the family Amaranthaceae is collectively known as amaranth.
 It is a gluten-free, highly nutritional pseudocereal.
 Amaranth benefits are as follows.

-It is also categorized under superfood because of its functional properties in the form of antioxidants, lowers cholesterol levels, boosts immunity, has antitumor activity, reducing blood glucose levels and improving conditions of hypertension and anemia.
+It is also categorized as a superfood because of its functional properties in the form of antioxidants, lowers cholesterol levels, boosts immunity, has antitumor activity, reducing blood glucose levels, and improving conditions of hypertension and anemia.

 Nutritional value of Amaranth

-Amaranth is rich in protein almost have doun]ble calcium than milk and a good source of iron and other components as follows (2).
+Amaranth is rich in protein almost has doun]ble calcium than milk and a good source of iron and other components as follows (2).